2 chia “eggs” (1 egg = 1 tbsp milled chia seeds mixed with 3 tbsp water to form a gel)

 1 scant cup almond milk or dairy-free milk of your choice

 4 tbsp dairy-free margarine, melted

-500g (about 1 pound) apples (pre coring), spiralised, grated or cut into thin strips
+About 1 pound of apples (pre coring), spiralized, grated, or cut into thin strips

-Mix the flour, baking powder and lucuma together in a large bowl.
+Mix the flour, baking powder, and brown sugar together in a large bowl.

 In a separate bowl, mix the chia eggs and vanilla bean paste together.
 Add the almond milk a little at a time, stirring well, until it has combined with the chia mix.